mathaim/surfs_up/README.md

 # surfs_up
-Using SQLAlchemy to connect to and query a SQLite database and using data retrieved in a Flask app
+Using SQLAlchemy to connect to and query a SQLite database and analyzing data retrieved

 ## 1. Overview
 In order to determine if the surf and ice cream shop data is sustainable year round, we are comparing weather data from June and December.
 Using sqlalchemy, we created a query to retrive June and December data from the Date column of the Measurement table of the sqlite file.
 We then put those temperatures in a list and turned it into a pandas data frame.
 Lastly, we generated the summary statistics.